-Bits 13 and 17 of the BitBLT Control Register (BR04) selects either the monochrome source or the monochrome pattern data as a pixel mask.
-When this feature is used, the bits in either the monochrome source or the monochrome pattern data that carry a value of 0 cause the bytes of the corresponding pixel at the destination to not be written to by the BitBLT engine, which preserves whatever data was originally carried within those bytes.
-This feature can write characters to the display, while preserving the pre-existing backgrounds behind those characters.
+Bits 13 and 17 of the BitBLT Control Register (BR04) are used to select either the monochrome source or the monochrome pattern data as a pixel mask.
+When this feature is used, the bits in either the monochrome source or the monochrome pattern data that carry a value of 0 cause the bytes of the corresponding pixel at the destination to not be written to by the BitBLT engine, thereby preserving whatever data was originally carried within those bytes.
+This feature can be used in writing characters to the display, while also preserving the pre-existing backgrounds behind those characters.

 Bits 14 through 16 of the BitBLT Control Register (BR04) can be set to select per-pixel write-masking with a mask based on the results of one of four possible color comparisons.
-Bit 14 enables this form of write-masking.
+Bit 14 is used to enable this form of write-masking.
 Bit 15 chooses between two different comparisons of color values.
 Depending on the setting of bit 15, a comparison is made between the background color specified for use in the color expansion of monochrome source data and either the color already described by the bytes for the pixels at the destination or the color resulting from the bit-wise operation being performed during the BitBLT operation.
-Bit 16 chooses whether the bytes at the destination will be overwritten when the two values chosen by bit 15 are compared and found to be equal or unequal.
+Bit 16 chooses whether the bytes at the destination will be overwritten when the two compared values chosen by bit 15 are found to be equal or when they are found not to be equal.